alexpaul/Heap/README.md

 ## Objectives

+* Understand the Heap Data Structure and its implementation.
+* Know the formula to retrieve the given parent, left child or right child.
+* Be able to retrieve the minimum value from a Heap.
 * Be able to insert values in a Heap.
-* Be able to retrieve the minimum value from a Heap.
-* Understand how to keep true to the heap property by using `shiftDown` or `shiftUp` heap functions.
+* Understand how we keep the _Heap Property_ satisfied using `shiftDown` or `shiftUp` Heap functions.
+* Be able to remove the minimum element from a Heap.
+* Be able to create a Heap from a given array.

 ## Common functions